luvBB/FLUP/README.md

 ## ⚙️ Configuration: API Keys, Paths, and Credentials

 **Before using FLUP, it's essential to configure the API keys, paths, and credentials to ensure everything operates smoothly.
-These configurations are located at the top of each script file (`BD.py`, `Movie.py`, `TV.py`).**
+These configurations are located in `config.py`**

 ## 🚀 Running the script in CMD
 `python BD.py`